kanzure/nanoengineer/src/README.txt

      http://sourceforge.net/project/showfiles.php?group_id=2055&package_id=1996&release_id=231440

   Note for Linux users: It is OK if you choose not to install
      GNUplot.
-Without it, Plot Tool will not work, but everything else in nE-1 will work fine.
+Without it, Plot Tool will not work.

 New Features: